smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/ComponentConfigurationGenericReadme.md

 The request body is in the form of an escaped string.

-Since the nature of this endpoint is generic it can accept any string, however each public API method is expecting the data to be in a specific format.
+Since the nature of this endpoint is generic it can accept any string, however each method called is expecting the data to be in a specific format.

-Based on the usage example scenario the `getRandomAssetsAsync` method will expect an asset content type and the maximum number of assets to return.
+For example, the `getRandomAssetsAsync` method will expect an asset content type and the maximum number of assets to return.

 ```
 ["{\"contentType\":0,\"max\":1}"]